trident-project/trident/doc/source/testing.rst

 ---------------------------------

-If the tests have failed (either locally, or through the automatically generated test from Travis), you want to figure out what caused the breakage.
+If the tests have failed (either locally, or through the automatically generated test from CircleCI), you want to figure out what caused the breakage.
 It was either a change in trident or a change in one of Trident's dependencies (e.g., yt).
 So first examine the output from `py.test` to see if you can deduce what went wrong.
 You can also use the pdb flag with py.test to help